Center for Railroad Photography & Art: Exhibitions

 The Center’s first exhibition, "Railroads and Photography: 150 Years of Great Images", opened in 1999 at Railfair at the California State Railroad Museum in Sacramento, later traveling to Altoona, Pennsylvania; Madison, Wisconsin; Lake Forest and Champaign, Illinois; St. Louis, Missouri; Carson City and Ely, Nevada; and Kennesaw, Georgia.

 Beginning in 2003, with support from the North American Railroad Foundation, the Center created seven photography exhibitions on the theme of “Representations of Railroad Work, Past and Present”.
 These were shown on both coasts and in the Midwest, notably at Grand Central Terminal in New York City and the state capitol in Madison, Wisconsin.
 A summary report was titled "It’s Work".

 In 2006, the Center mounted an exhibition of photography and watercolors by artist Ted Rose, who was asked by the U.S. Postal Service to create railroad-themed U.S. postage stamps.
 The exhibition, which was shown at the Haggerty Museum of Marquette University in Milwaukee and the California State Railroad Museum, was accompanied by a catalog that summarizes Rose’s life and career.
 The Center also collaborated with Thomas H. Garver to prepare an exhibition (at the Southeast Missouri Regional Museum in Cape Girardeau and the California State Railroad Museum) about the photographs of O. Winston Link, the famed railroad photographer and sound recorder.

 Railroad Heritage

-From 2000 to 2011, the Center published a journal, Railroad Heritage.
+The Center publishes a journal, Railroad Heritage.
 Early issues carried articles about noted photographers and artists, plus news of contemporary events.
 Others have been devoted to conference proceedings, the role of women in railroading, representations of work in railroad photography and art, and the photography of Lucius Beebe and Charles Clegg.

-In all, 26 issues were published.
+The Center also published 20 Memorable Railroad Photographs of the 20th Century.
+In it were the following works: